stream-interop/interface/README.md

 The _Stream_ interface defines these properties common to all streams:

-- `public metadata_array $metadata { get; }`
+- `public metadata_array[] $metadata { get; }`
     - Represents the metadata for the encapsulated resource as if by [`stream_get_meta_data()`][].
-    - It MUST provide the most-recent metadata for the encapsulated resource at the moment of property access.
+    - Implementations MUST provide the most-recent metadata for the encapsulated resource at the moment of property access; if the encapsulated resource is closed, implementations MUST return an empty array.
-    - It MUST NOT be publicly settable, either as a property or via property hook or method.
+    - Implementations MUST NOT allow `$metadata` to be publicly settable, either as a property or via property hook or method.

 It also defines these methods common to all streams:

 - `public function isClosed() : bool`
-    - Returns true if the encapsulated resource has been closed, or false if not.
+    - Returns `true` if the encapsulated resource has been closed, or `false` if not.

 - `public function isOpen() : bool`
-    - Returns true if the encapsulated resource is still open, or false if not.
+    - Returns `true` if the encapsulated resource is still open, or `false` if not.

 Notes: